-An actuarial investigation of LASF DB has been carried out as at 30 June 2021 and was completed on 7 September 2021.
-This investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2021 as defined in Superannuation Prudential Standard 160 (SPS160).
-The last full actuarial review of LASF DB was carried out as at 30 June 2020 and was completed in September 2020 and the last annual investigation was carried out as at 30 June 2021.
-A total service liability actuarial surplus of \$270.3 million by the 2021 investigation (2020: \$200 million).
+An actuarial investigation of LASF DB has been carried out as at 30 June 2022 and was completed on 23 August 2022.
+This investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2022 as defined in Superannuation Prudential Standard 160 (SPS160).
+The last annual actuarial review of LASF DB was carried out as at 30 June 2021 and was completed in September 2021 and the last full investigation was carried out as at 30 June 2020.
+A total service liability actuarial surplus of \$105.8 million was calculated in the 2022 investigation (2021: \$270.3 million).

 The 30 June 2021 investigation concluded that it is still appropriate for the sub-plan to self-insure its death and disability benefits.
-The defined-benefit self-insurance reserve is \$5 million (2020: \$5 million) which included in the Insurance Reserves (refer to Note 24).
+The defined-benefit self-insurance reserve is \$5 million (2021: \$5 million) which included in the Insurance Reserves (refer to Note 24).

-The Trustee agreed the following funding plan that was recommended by the Fund's Actuary as part of the 30 June 2021 investigation.
+The Trustee agreed the following funding plan that was recommended by the Fund's Actuary as part of the 30 June 2022 investigation.
 Under the plan, the Employers pay:

-Contributions equal to 10% of members' salaries, increasing with increases in the Superannuation Guarantee
+Contributions equal to 10.5% of members' salaries, increasing with increases in the Superannuation Guarantee